skylineos/clsp-player/src/js/iov/README.md

 ### `index.js`

-The entrypoint file for using the CLSP Player without VideoJS.
+The entrypoint file for using the CLSP Player.
 Only exposes the IovCollection

 ### `IovCollection.js`